From Nobody To Nightmare: Film

 - Megamind himself is an alien who is sent to live on Earth by his parents.
 But he was raised in prison, unlike Metro Man, who live in a mansion with a happy family.
 This jealously eventually leads to him becoming a supervillain after all attempts to be good goes wrong for him.

-- Hal Stewart started off as a socially retarded cameraman with a creepy crush on Roxanne Ritchi, but obtained superpowers via Megamind and became the supervillain Titan, an Omnicidal Maniac who is willing to obliterate an entire city just because Roxanne won't give into his even more disturbing advances.
+- Hal Stewart started off as a socially awkward cameraman with a crush on Roxanne Ritchi, but obtained superpowers via Megamind and became the supervillain Titan, an Omnicidal Maniac who is willing to obliterate an entire city just because Roxanne won't give into his even more disturbing advances.

 - Buddy Pine from The Incredibles was just an annoying little Fanboy who refused to leave Mr. Incredible alone.
 Then he had one little misunderstanding with the hero.
 Next time we see him, he's become the supervillain Syndrome and has already murdered a large number of Supers.
 And that's just the tip of the iceberg.